 Shorewood is a medium-sized village located in the state of Illinois.
 With a population of 17,509 people and three constituent neighborhoods, Shorewood is the 159th largest community in Illinois.
 Shorewood has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Shorewood, where the median household income is $105,938.00.

 Shorewood real estate is some of the most expensive in Illinois, although Shorewood house values don't compare to the most expensive real estate in the U.S.

-Shorewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Shorewood is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Shorewood who work in office and administrative support (13.11%), sales jobs (12.45%), and management occupations (9.23%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Shorewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Shorewood is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Shorewood who work in office and administrative support (12.28%), sales jobs (12.11%), and management occupations (8.66%).

-The education level of Shorewood citizens is very high relative to the national average among all cities (21.84%): 39.86% of adults in Shorewood have a bachelor's degree or even advanced degree.
+The citizens of Shorewood are very well educated compared to the average community in the nation: 39.79% of adults in Shorewood have a bachelor's degree or even advanced degree.

 The most common language spoken in Shorewood is English.
 Other important languages spoken here include Spanish and Langs. of India.